ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 **Kafka** configuration is an art and you need to tune the parameters by use case:

 * Partition replication for at least 3 replicas.
 Recall that in case of node failure,  coordination of partition re-assignments is provided with ZooKeeper.
-* End to end latency needs to be measured from producer (when a message is sent) to consumer when it is read.
-A consumer is able to get a message when the broker finishes replicating to all in-synch replicas.
+* End to end latency needs to be measured from producer (when a message is sent) to consumer (when it is read).
+A consumer is able to get a message when the brokers finish replicating to all in-synch replicas.
 * Use the producer buffering capability to pace the message to the broker.
-Can use memory or time based threshold.
+Can use memory or time based threshold via producer properties.
 * Define the number of partitions to drive consumer parallelism.
 More consumers running in parallel the higher is the throughput.
+When using multiple partitions the global ordering of message is lost.
-* Assess the retention hours to control when old messages in topic can be deleted
+* Assess the retention hours to control when old messages in topic can be deleted.
+It is possible to keep messages forever, and for some application it makes fully sense.
 * Control the maximum message size the server can receive.

 Zookeeper is not CPU intensive and each server should have a least 2 GB of heap space and 4GB reserved.
-Two cpu per server should be sufficient.
+Two CPUs per server should be sufficient.
 Servers keep their entire state machine in memory, and write every mutation to a durable WAL (Write Ahead Log) on persistent storage.
 To prevent the WAL from growing without bound, ZooKeeper servers periodically snapshot their in memory state to storage.
 Use fast and dynamically provisioned persistence storage for both WAL and snapshot.

 ## Kubernetes Operator

 It is important to note that the deployment and management of stateful application in Kubernetes should, now, use the proposed [Operator Framework](https://github.com/operator-framework) introduced by Red Hat and Google.
 One important contribution is the [Strimzi Kafka operator](https://github.com/strimzi/strimzi-kafka-operator) that simplifies the deployment of Kafka within k8s by adding a set of operators to deploy and manage Kafka clusters, topics, users and more.
+Here is [our study](../deployments/strimzi/deploy.md) about Strimzi deployment on Openshift cluster.

 ## Performance considerations